Tom Scharpling: Early music-based radio shows and writing

 In the early 1990s, Scharpling was the publisher of 18 Wheeler fanzine, and ran an independent record label of the same name.
 The first 7-inch single by Portastatic was released by Scharpling's label in 1992.
-He also contributed the liner notes for The Electrifying Conclusion, Guided By Voices's DVD documentary of their "final" live show in Chicago released in 2005.

-Scharpling began volunteering at the New Jersey–based freeform station WFMU in the early 1990s.
+He also contributed the liner notes for The Electrifying Conclusion, Guided by Voices's DVD documentary of their "final" live show in Chicago released in 2005.
+He began volunteering at the New Jersey–based freeform station WFMU in the early 1990s.

 He started hosting a music-oriented program on the station in the mid-1990s.
 He briefly left the station in the late 1990s because he "had some personal things to take care of with family and stuff."
 Scharpling has told interviewers that he prefers the medium of radio due to the anxiety he gets from being onstage.

 The Best Show with Tom Scharpling

 The Best Show on WFMU

 Scharpling hosted the first episode of The Best Show on WFMU on October 10, 2000.
-The program was a three-hour comedy, music, call-in and talk radio program that aired Tuesday nights; the program featured a roster of genuine callers as well as calls in-character from Jon Wurster (with occasional in-character calls from H. Jon Benjamin, Jon Glaser, Peyton Reed and others).
+The program was a three-hour comedy, music, call-in and talk radio program that aired Tuesday nights; the program featured a roster of genuine callers as well as calls in-character from Jon Wurster (with occasional in-character calls from Andrew Earles, H. Jon Benjamin, Jon Glaser, Peyton Reed and others).
 The show began incorporating more celebrity guests, including regular appearances from Patton Oswalt, Ted Leo, Paul F. Tompkins and other names from film, music and comedy.

-Scharpling is considered by some as the "Godfather Of Podcasting".
+Scharpling is considered by some as the "Godfather of Podcasting".
 Episodes of The Best Show were archived from the shows beginning, as were most of the programs on WFMU, in the RealPlayer format.
 It began podcasting in early 2006 with the music removed from the latest shows and offered as downloadable files on the internet through the rest of its run on the station, helping it reach an even wider audience than it had already developed.
 Scharpling made no money from the station, and regularly encouraged fans to donate to the non-profit station by offering elaborate pledge drive gifts.

 Citing his tenure on The Best Show on WFMU as proof, the August 2010 issue of GQ magazine listed Scharpling No. 11 on its list of 37 "Never Not Funny" comedians, dubbing him one of "the funniest men you haven't heard of yet."

 On October 29, 2013, Scharpling announced that the final Best Show on WFMU was to air on December 17, 2013.
 On October 10, 2014, 14 years to the day after The Best Show first aired, Scharpling announced via his Twitter page that The Best Show would return in November 2014.